Summer Camp FAQs & Policies

 Who cares for my child?
 Professional and certified instructors teach the Skills Today: Careers for Tomorrow camps.
 Blackhawk Technical College also provides caring staff to assist throughout the day.

-- Registration will be open May 1, 2017 through May 12, 2017.
-Registration forms will be accepted by mail or in person at our Central Campus (6004 S County Rd G, Janesville WI).
+- Registration forms will be accepted by mail or in person at our Central Campus (6004 S County Rd G, Janesville, WI).

-- Mailed registrations forms should be sent to:
+- Mailed registration forms should be sent to:

 Blackhawk Technical College

 Janesville, WI 53547-5009

 - A limited number of scholarships are available for those who qualify.
 A scholarship application must be submitted along with the student registration form for consideration.